bor0/gidti/manuscript/chapter3.md

 I> ### Definition 14
 I>
-I> Intuitionistic logic, also known as constructive logic, is a type of logic which is different than classical logic in that it "works" with the notion of constructive proof.
+I> Intuitionistic logic, also known as constructive logic, is a type of logic that is different than classical logic in that it "works" with the notion of constructive proof.

 I> ### Definition 15
 I>